 No; the National Guard Youth Foundation (NGYF) is a separate organization.
-The foundation is a non-profit 501(c)(3) organization formed to advocate for the National Guard Youth ChalleNGe Program and to provide resources to its graduates to ensure they maintain a path of success beyond graduation day.
+The foundation is a non-profit 501(c)(3) organization formed to advocate for the National Guard Youth ChalleNGe Program and to provide resources to its graduates.

-The National Guard Youth Foundation is the national nonprofit that supports all 40 ChalleNGe programs across the country.
+The National Guard Youth Foundation is a national nonprofit that supports all 41 ChalleNGe programs across the country.
 Our goal is to grow the ChalleNGe program so it can serve 20,000 youth every year who need the program.
 We also support the cadets once they graduate from the program with opportunities that assist them in transitioning into independent adulthood.

 Some ChalleNGe programs will accept out-of-state cadets.
 Because the program is partially funded with state funds, it is up to that program to decide whether or not it can accept those who do not reside in the state.
 Please contact the program directly to find out.
 You can find contact information here.

 Students must be a high school dropout or expellee, and be between the ages of 16-18.
 The applicant must never have been convicted of a felony and have no legal action pending, free of illegal drugs at time of enrollment and physically and mentally able to complete the program.

 ChalleNGe cannot accept cadets under 16.
 Your local ChalleNGe academy may have a solution for students under the age of 16.